chef/chef-web-docs/chef_master/source/resource_hostname.rst

 ``hostname``
    **Ruby Type:** String | **Default Value:** ``The resource block's name``

-   An optional property to set the hostnam if it differs from the resource block's name.
+   An optional property to set the hostname if it differs from the resource block's name.

 ``ipaddress``
    **Ruby Type:** String | **Default Value:** ``The node's IP address as determined by Ohai.``